conda/conda-libmamba-solver/docs/dev/sharded.md

 ### shards.py

-`shards.py` provides an interface to treat sharded repodata, and monolithic `repodata.json`, in the same way.
+`shards.py` provides an interface to treat sharded repodata and monolithic `repodata.json` in the same way.
 It checks a channel for sharded repodata, returning an object that implements the `ShardLike` interface.

 ### shards_subset.py

 `shards_subset.py` accepts a list of `ShardLike` instances and a list of initial packages to compute a repodata subset.
-It treats sharded or classic channels the same way thanks to the `ShardLike` interface.
+The traversal is simplified thanks to the `ShardLike` interface, so the algorithm doesn't have to worry too much about the type of each channel.

 ### shards_cache.py